Liuhenglee/Speex_Audio_Compress/README.md

 A project based on the speex 1.2rc1 project, some bugs have been fixed.

-Runs on visual studio and can convert wav to and from SPX files.
+Runs on visual studio and can convert WAV files to and from SPX files.

 Additional note:

-Developers have added libogg and speex from the open source library integrator Vcpkg to Visual Studio.
+Developer have added libogg and speex from the open source library integrator Vcpkg of Visual Studio.

 Some error may be reported when the library in Vcpkg is not added.